JDACS4C-IMPROVE/docs/_sources/content/NIHGCN.rst.txt

 Data sources
 ------------
-The primary data sources that have been used to construct datasets for model training and testing include:
+The primary data sources that have been used to construct datasets for model training and testing include

 * GDSC

-  * The GDSC database provides two tables to help us infer drug sensitivity and resistance states, mainly a logarithmic matrix of half-maximal inhibitory concentration (IC50) values for all screened cell line/drug combinations, containing 990 cancer cell lines and 265 tested drugs, and sensitivity thresholds for the 265 drugs.
+  * The

     * https://www.cancerrxgene.org/gdsc1000/GDSC1000_WebResources//Data/suppData/TableS4A.xlsx
     * https://www.cancerrxgene.org/gdsc1000/GDSC1000_WebResources//Data/suppData/TableS5C.xlsx